Don’t Fall for These Tax Preparer Scams in 2026

 • Offers to file ERC claims or “secret” credits without verifying eligibility.

-And in 2025, watch for scammers claiming they can help you “opt out of IRS systems,” submit returns with AI-generated write-offs, or file “sovereign citizen tax exemption forms.”
+In 2026, watch for scammers claiming they can help you “opt out” of IRS systems, submit returns with AI-generated write-offs, or file “sovereign citizen tax exemption forms.”
 These are red flags—not legitimate tax strategies.

 These are the most common tax prep scams currently going around at the time of writing.